Links to Rhodesia related sites

 Beech V35A Bonanza (VP-WHM) – An interesting and unique private aircraft conversion which provided ‘top cover’ for convoys, as well as a first strike aircraft for incidents in the West Nicholson / Beit Bridge area of Rhodesia (now Zimbabwe) during the Rhodesian Bush War in the 1970s.

-WANTED – to fill gaps in collection: Rhodesia / Africa Calls magazines, especially early 60s, and Rhodesian Scene from 1960s & 70s + Rhodesian Annual – several missing, please use the Contact form if you can help – many thanks, Colin
+WANTED – to fill gaps in collection: Rhodesia / Africa Calls magazines, a couple missing from the early 60s, also, Rhodesian Scene and Rhodesian Commentary, a couple of each missing from 1960s & 70s + Rhodesian Annual – several missing.
+Please use the Contact form if you can help – many thanks, Colin